[Interview] Finnish EU envoy to investigate 'dire' Ethiopia war

 Warfare recently erupted in Azerbaijan and goes on unabated in eastern Ukraine.

-A political crisis in Belarus and mass-scale demonstrations in Russia have also posed questions about the future of the ruling regimes.
+A political crisis in Belarus and mass-scale demonstrations in Russia have also posed questions about the future of the ruling regimes there.

 Russia diplomacy